IBM/db2sock-ibmi/ILE-PROC/README.md

 ## PASE _ILECALL

-BTW -- There were/are alternatives starting PASE in db2proc and using _ILECALL.
+There were/are alternatives starting PASE in db2proc and using _ILECALL.
-In fact, XMLSERVICE uses _ILECALL from the ILE RPG code.
+In fact, XMLSERVICE uses _ILECALL from ILE RPG code.
-While _ILECALL is appealing for simplicity (do it all), 'staring PASE' will slow down performance experienced with XMLSERVICE (nobody likes slow).
+While _ILECALL is appealing for simplicity (do it all), 'staring PASE' will slow down performance as experienced with XMLSERVICE (nobody likes slow).

 ## Last word